 Delhi lockdown: Anti-CAA protesters removed from Shaheen Bagh, 9 detained

-A decision about resuming the protest will be taken after the coronavirus situation comes under control, he added.
-On Sunday, during the 'Janta curfew', only five women were at the site while others had left their slippers as a symbol of solidarity.

-The women were taking all precautions amid the coronavirus outbreak and sanitisers had been arranged at the venue to ensure utmost hygiene, the volunteer said.
-Unidentified men had hurled "inflammable substance" near the site on Sunday but none of the five women protesters present there were injured.
+Unidentified men had also hurled "inflammable substance" near the site on Sunday but none of the five women protesters present there were injured..

-Meanwhile, the protest site at South Delhi's Hauz Rani too was cleared after the Delhi Police made an appeal on Tuesday morning.
-The protest site was cleared at around 7 am, said Deputy Commissioner of Police (South) Atul Kumar Thakur.

-Only two-three protesters were staging a protest against the newly amended citizenship law at the venue.
-After we made an appeal, they left the spot, he said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)